Engineering ProductivitySep 8, 20236 min read

 This method gets the job done, but we knew it wasn’t ideal.
 Limited support for canary releases and the need for time-consuming error monitoring and manual rollbacks added friction and risk to our release processes.

 We knew we wanted to introduce progressive deployments—the question was how do we get there, with the least disruption to our teams and end users.
-In this post, we’ll describe our process and reasoning behind adopting Argo Rollouts internally, and what CircleCI customers can expect to see in the near future as we introduce more advanced and intuitive deploy and release features across our platform.
+In this post, we’ll describe our process and reasoning behind adopting Argo Rollouts internally, and what CircleCI customers can expect to see in the near future as we introduce more Agile and intuitive deploy and release features across our platform.

 Evaluating the progressive delivery landscape